arblade/nyx/documentation/specification.md

 ### Detection

-Fields values targetted, organised in selections which are handled with condition field.
+Fields values targeted, organised in selections which are handled with condition field.

 ```yml
 detection: